WorkSteve7284/PlanetSolver/README.md

 ## Running

 To run this, download the `.zip` archive from GitHub releases, unzip it, and run `main.py` using Python.
+Then, follow the instructions given in the command line.

 > We don't have access to a machine running Linux or MacOS, so we only have a Windows version available.
 If you're running another OS, you will have to compile it yourself.

 ### CLI Options:

+Add these to the end of your python command to use them.

+> Your command would look like this: `python main.py map=Maps/ExampleMap.csv target=Target start=Earth`

 - `nogui`: Does not render the galaxy & final path using `TKinter`.
 - `map=<path>`: Skip the path selection screen.
 Does not check for the existence of the file, so typoes may crash the program.
 - `target=<planet name>`: Set the target planet.
-- `from=<planet name>`: Set the starting planet.
+- `start=<planet name>`: Set the starting planet.

 ## Compilation Instructions